supernnova/SuperNNova/docs/data/index.rst

 We first compute the data splits:

 - By default the HEAD FITS files are analyzed to compute 80/10/10 train/test/val splits.
-- You can change if the databse contains 99.5/0.5/0.5 train/test/val splits using ``--data_training`` command.
+- You can change if the database contains 99.5/0.5/0.5 train/test/val splits using ``--data_training`` command.
-- You can change if the databse contains 0/0/100 train/test/val splits using ``--data_testing`` command.
+- You can change if the database contains 0/0/100 train/test/val splits using ``--data_testing`` command.
+Beware, this option has other consequences.
 - The splits are different for the salt/photometry datasets
 - The splits are different depending on the classification target
 - We downsample the dataset so that for a given classification task, all classes have the same cardinality